rjournal/rjtools/cran-comments.md

-This revision has small fixes addressing recently posted issue on the Github repo.
+This revision has fixes addressing issues posted on the Github repo.
+It is a reasonably small update.

 ## Test environment

-* R version 4.3.3 (2024-02-29 ucrt)
+Checks made using the GitHub Actions at https://github.com/rjournal/rjtools/blob/main/.github/workflows/R-CMD-check.yaml

+It checks against the latest release: R version 4.4.2 (2024-10-31) -- "Pile of Leaves" for
+- macOS-latest
+- ubuntu-latest
+- windows-latest

-── R CMD check results ───────────────── rjtools 1.0.14 ────
+── R CMD check results ────────────────────────────────────── rjtools 1.0.17 ────
-Duration: 24.2s
+Duration: 34.7s

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-* winbuilder

-Installation time in seconds: 7
-Check time in seconds: 65
+and using R CMD CHECK results in

 Status: OK

-With check_rhub, there are two notes, which I believe can be ignored.

-── rjtools 1.0.12: NOTE

-  Build ID:   rjtools_1.0.12.tar.gz-0420bebe3d074a298f5056193567f16e
-  Platform:   Windows Server 2022, R-devel, 64 bit
-  Submitted:  2h 53m 53.5s ago
-  Build time: 6m 12.7s

-❯ checking for non-standard things in the check directory ...
-NOTE Found the following files/directories:
-    ''NULL''

-❯ checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-    'lastMiKTeXException'

-0 errors ✔ | 0 warnings ✔ | 2 notes ✖